alvinzhu33/ZWANG/README.md

 We are going to make a Color Switch clone with new features and options that will make it unique!

 ##Log
-5/12: Worked on README.MD file and planned out exactly what we are going to do
+5/12: Worked on README.MD file and planned out exactly what we are going to do for this final project (aka brainstorming).

 ##Outline
 ###Essentials: